Overview of the National Practice Notes

-All of the Court’s practice notes take effect on the date they are issued and, to the extent practicable, apply to proceedings whether filed before or after the date of issue.
+All of the Court's practice notes take effect on the date that they are issued and, to the extent practicable, apply to proceedings whether filed before or after the date of issue.
 It is important that all parties and practitioners familiarise themselves with the Court's practice notes.